 This article was written by my father for my blog.
-This mindset has set my own travel lifestyle, so I am honored to have it as a guest piece!
+This mindset has set my travel vision, my own travel lifestyle, so I am honored to have it as a guest piece!

 So how does the “vision” talk relate to a post in a travel blog?
 My thoughts on career and life in general changed dramatically at 34 while sitting on a beach in Thailand.
 “Why can’t I be here 6 months out of the year?”
 The vision was taking shape.
 My vision was to be sufficiently secure to travel 6 months out of the year.